MsLearner-py/Vehicle-Detection-and-Tracking-using-YOLO11/README.md

                myenv\Scripts\activate

 6. Now you will find a new folder "myenv" created in the folder.
-7. In this tutorial we are using "yolo11s-cls.pt" pretrained model of YOLO, which is used for classification.
-You can download any version of YOLO classification model version from the [link](https://github.com/ultralytics/ultralytics).
+7. In this tutorial we are using "yolo11n.pt" pretrained model of YOLO11..
+You can download any version of YOLO model version from the [link](https://github.com/ultralytics/ultralytics).
-8. Keep this downloaded file in YOLO-FOOD-CLASSIFICATION folder.
+8. Keep this downloaded file in the created folder if not automatically downloaded.
 9. To install jupyter notebook type the command--

         pip install jupyter notebook